orensrauch/The_Software_Testing_Router/README.md

 * [`POSTMAN`](https://www.postman.com/) - de-facto most used API testing software in the industry nowdays.

+* [`RANOREX`](https://www.ranorex.com/) - A great `*paid` GUI tool for automation testing, can build sophisticated tests for desktop, web, and mobile apps

+#### Good to Know

+* [`GTmetrix`](https://gtmetrix.com/) - A recommended tool for Advanced analysis on your webstie performance in Desktop & Mobile, ability to monitor and track and export reports and many more features.

 # Test Management and Team collaboration Tools
 🤝 🧠